-Table 1 shows the typical assessable driving tasks for the FLT.
+Table 1 shows the typical assessable tasks for stage 1.
 Some tasks may be assessed more than once and may be assessed at intersection types that differ from those shown here.
 It is also possible that some tasks may be replaced by others if they cannot be undertaken on a particular test route.
+For example, all routes are designed to include a reverse parallel park, but this task may be replaced by a three-point turn if a safe location for a reverse park is not available when required in the test route.

-Table 1: Typical assessable driving tasks
+Table 1 Typical assessable tasks for stage 1

-Figure 1: Right turn giving way to intersecting traffic (one lane each way).
-May be at a 'T' or cross-intersection
+Figure 1 Right turn giving way to intersecting traffic (one lane each way), may be at a 'T' or cross-intersection